-- 1. The information on the course outline posted on Blackboard and on the FIS website is not binding and can change according to the needs of the class. - 2.
+- 1. The information on the course outline posted on D2L and on the FIS website is not binding and can change according to the needs of the class. - 2.
 Classroom Etiquette: practicing a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
-You are used to being able to speak at a much more sophisticated level in your native language, so working in French is not always easy!
+You are used to being able to speak at a much more sophisticated level in your native language, so working in French is not always easy.
 For this reason, it is essential to establish an atmosphere of mutual respect in the classroom.
 Please be attentive and listen not only to your instructor but also to your classmates when they speak. - 3.
 To derive the utmost benefit of instruction, daily attendance is essential.
 Attending class is extremely beneficial to hear and speak French, to interact with others and to receive instant feedback from your instructor and your peers.
 The instructor should be informed of any reason for prolonged absence. - 4.
 Attendance: A student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor.
 The instructor at his or her own discretion may transfer the percentage weight for a test to another test.
 An instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
 Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments. - 5.
 There will be no mid-term examination.
 All tests are cumulative. - 6.
-The "Passeport d'activités" consists of 5 communicative activities performed in the French Centre (Craigie Hall C 301, open Monday to Friday, 10-12 and 1-3, or Wednesday 1-7 PM, Phone 220-6706).
-You may go at any time, on any convenient day.
-Each activity is approximately 5 minutes long and worth 2% of your final mark.
-You may do these activities in any order.
-One activity per visit.
-Please pick-up your "Passport" at the French Centre.
+The "Passeport d'activités" consists of: - 5 communicative activities - These activities are performed in the French Centre (Craigie Hall C 301, open Monday to Friday, 10.00AM-12.00PM and 1.00PM-3.00PM, or Tuesday/Wednesday 1.00PM-7.00 PM, Phone 220-6706). - You may go to the French Centre at any time, on any convenient day. - Each activity is approximately 5 minutes long and worth 2% of your final mark. - You may do these activities in any order. - One activity per visit and one activity per week. - Please book a specific time in the booking binder "Réservation" - If for any reason you need to cancel your passport appointment, you must send an email to: "passport@ucalgarv.ca" - Please pick-up your "Passeport d'activités" at the French Centre.
+Here is how to ask for a passport: "Je voudrais un passeport d'activités s'il vous plaît". - Please give your "Passport" to your instructor on Nov 27, 2014 - Activities: - Reading (Lecture): Prepare a 2 minute reading (from the textbook or any other text) and read it to a monitor. - Oral presentation 1: Practice your oral presentation (for the Lab Instructor) in front a monitor.